 - C.1.3.1 Given the size of the Municipality, it has the opportunity to offer a variety of living environments in the urban, rural and shoreline settings.
 It is important to maintain the potential for diversity in style, density and form of development while having regard for the existing development patterns. - C.1.3.2 It is the goal of the Municipality to maintain at least a 5-year supply of residential lots or units and at least a 15-year supply of land designated and available for new residential development and residential intensification in the urban areas.
-There is a limited inventory of privately and municipally held vacant lots in the Urban Neighbourhood.
+There is a limited is an inventory of privately and municipally held vacant lots in the Urban Neighbourhood.
 Many of the vacant lots have constraints to development including topography, and availability of services.
 Appendix 2 and 3 illustrate the vacant lots in the Temagami Settlement Area and the Temagami North Settlement Area and Appendix 4 provides a summary of the vacant lots.
 These figures illustrate the limited supply of lands that are available. - C.1.3.3 The Municipality may undertake an amendment to this Plan to enlarge the Temagami Settlement Area and the Temagami North Settlement Area to provide additional lands for residential and non-residential development in order to meet future needs.
-In order to provide sufficient lands to meet future demand, the Municipality may need to pursue additional Crown Lands from the Province.
-Settlement Area expansion shall not occur into the Lake Temagami Neighbourhood and shall be consistent with the policies of the Provincial Policy Statement. - C.1.3.4 The Municipality has an affordable housing target of 10 percent.
+In order to provide sufficient lands to meet future demand, the Municipality may need to pursue additional Crown Lands from the Province. - C.1.3.4 The Municipality has an affordable housing target of 10 percent.
 This target shall be based on the Provincial definition of affordable housing. - C.1.3.5 It is the policy of the Municipality to permit a wide variety of housing by type, size and tenure in the urban areas of the Municipality.
 Housing in the urban area may include single detached, semi-detached, mobile home units in mobile home parks and other forms of low, medium and high density residential development.